April 27, 2025

 Lift up your hearts.
 We lift them to the Lord.

 Let us give thanks to the Lord our God.
-It is right to give our thanks and praise.
+It is right to give God thanks and praise.

 PREFACE

-SANCTUS Holy, Holy Morrissey
+SANCTUS Holy, Holy Scholtes

-Heaven and earth are full of Your glory,
+Heaven and earth are full of your glory,

 Blessed is He who comes in the name of the Lord

-Hosanna in the highest!
-Hosanna in the highest!
+Hosanna in the highest, hosanna in the highest!

 THANKSGIVING AT THE TABLE